Existing clients

 The second major implementation phase is due to happen on 6 April 2026.

 The measures in this wave will have an immediate impact on workers’ rights.
-According to the Government’s current implementation timetable these measures will include:
+According to the Government’s revised implementation timetable (published on 3rd February 2026) these measures will include:

 • Removing the waiting period and the lower earnings limit for Statutory Sick Pay;